All Products

 root|admin|eagleye|master|aurora|sysadmin|administrator|mssqld|public|securityadmin|serveradmin|setupadmin|processadmin|diskadmin|dbcreator|bulkadmin|tempdb|msdb|model|distribution|mssqlsystemresource|guest|add|except|percent|all|exec|plan|alter|execute|precision|and|exists|primary|any|exit|print|as|fetch|proc|asc|file|procedure|authorization|fillfactor|public|backup|for|raiserror|begin|foreign|read|between|freetext|readtext|break|freetexttable|reconfigure|browse|from|references|bulk|full|replication|by|function|restore|cascade|goto|restrict|case|grant|return|check|group|revoke|checkpoint|having|right|close|holdlock|rollback|clustered|identity|rowcount|coalesce|identity_insert|rowguidcol|collate|identitycol|rule|column|if|save|commit|in|schema|compute|index|select|constraint|inner|session_user|contains|insert|set|containstable|intersect|setuser|continue|into|shutdown|convert|is|some|create|join|statistics|cross|key|system_user|current|kill|table|current_date|left|textsize|current_time|like|then|current_timestamp|lineno|to|current_user|load|top|cursor|national|tran|database|nocheck|transaction|dbcc|nonclustered|trigger|deallocate|not|truncate|declare|null|tsequal|default|nullif|union|delete|of|unique|deny|off|update|desc|offsets|updatetext|disk|on|use|distinct|open|user|distributed|opendatasource|values|double|openquery|varying|drop|openrowset|view|dummy|openxml|waitfor|dump|option|when|else|or|where|end|order|while|errlvl|outer|with|escape|over|writetext||dbo|login|sys|drc_rds

-A host account has high permissions that are beyond the management scope of ApsaraDB RDS for SQL Server.
-If you use a host account, take note of the following items:
+The host account has extensive permissions that are beyond the control of ApsaraDB RDS for SQL Server.
+When you use this account, follow these recommendations:

 • Do not manage the rdscore database on an RDS instance that runs RDS High-availability Edition or RDS Cluster Edition.